TUTORIAL - How to Identify Fake Trilobites

 Taking a closer look at the images taken during the show we soon came to the conclusion that the genal spines (and parts of the free cheeks) as well as the eyes (carved from matrix) were false.
 The pleurae are, for the most part, authentic as are both the cephalon and pygidium.
 We are now convinced that the trilobite was assembled from parts of several individuals or perhaps disarticulated remains of a molt.
 All parts may have been present but no longer in the right position or, as already mentioned, the individual parts of the trilobite have been collected over time to finally assemble this particular "complete" specimen of a rare trilobite.
 We are facing the same trick that has already been used in the Burmeisterella fake, perhaps slightly altered.
 An authentic chunk of rock from the same level that has contained the Lichid-parts with a mould dug into it and the parts of the trilobite, carefully cleaned of any real matrix, reassembled on top of a matrix imitation made of resin and plaster which was then glued into the mould.
 Again, the resin being mixed with powdered rock material and easily identified by the little holes resulting from the bursting bubbles of gas during the hardening process (see Pic.
 12-D).
 It must have been tricky to isolate single pleural segments from their matrix.
 It looks as if this effort was not always successful and that parts of the pleural segments broke into pieces and therefore needed to be restored.
 The first five segments do not seem to have been artificially assembled, perhaps this part of the thorax was still present as a whole.
 In the area of the pygidium, the borderline between authentic rock and mounted resin can be easily seen, the artisans have taken more care to conceal this line in the area of the cephalon.
 I have to admit that the people faking this trilobite have made great efforts to produce “good” quality.
 The question is “why”?
 Heiko told me, that he had heard that the locality where the Acanthopyge was found was running out of material.
 It seems the digging reached such an extent that literally half the mountain is gone.
 In total, only a handful of complete Acanthopyge specimens seem to have been found, 40 specimens perhaps, that’s a pretty small number for Moroccon trilobites.
 However, this may serve as an explanation why people have invested so much time in fabricating trilobites of this quality ….. for the simple reason that there are not any new specimens to be found and since Acanthopyge trilobites reach high prices on the market, it adds to the lure of making money with fake trilobites.

-UPDATE BY PALEODIRECT.COM: The trend as of year 2004 and 2005 is the Moroccans are faking numerous rare spiny and small non-spiny species of CAMBRIAN and ORDOVICIAN trilobites.
+UPDATE by Time Vault Gallery: The trend as of year 2004 and 2005 is the Moroccans are faking numerous rare spiny and small non-spiny species of CAMBRIAN and ORDOVICIAN trilobites.
 Many types previously only rarely seen, are now cropping up in dealer inventories.
 The workmanship is the BEST we have EVER seen of any fake trilobite type or period!
 Still, telltale signs are there, mold seams, putty-like rough surfaces, clay-like spines that are misshapen or with tiny voids or bubbles, etc..
 At the time this article was written, this was not the case so much (did exist, though) as it is a HUGE problem now.
 EVERY SINGLE SPINY species of MOROCCAN CAMBRIAN and ORDOVICIAN TRILOBITE should be examined with magnification!

 Many Ordovician trilobites of Morocco are found complete and well-preserved within geodes (e.g. Flexicalymene and Asaphellus) so there is little reason to fake THESE TYPES.
 It is a different matter when it comes to spiny Ordovician trilobites like Selenopeltis (Pic.
 13), which is a typical representative of the Gondwana trilobite fauna, found both in the Czech Republic as well as in England and Morocco.
 In Morocco however, Selenopeltis is usually found in very hard, fine grained, grey-white rock.
 The hardness of the rock requires careful and skilled preparation and it is both difficult and time-consuming to extract all the spines.
 It has to be assumed that these trilobites cannot be extracted from the rock by simply splitting it as with many other trilobites from the Ordovician because parts of the exoskeleton very likely will remain stuck in the negative and have to be prepared onto the positive later on.
 The difficulties in preparing, the rare occurrence and the high value of these trilobites add to the lure of fabricating.
 Horst Burkhard has acquired a fake specimen of Selenopeltis.
 The fake, however, is easy to tell.
 The trilobite’s exoskeleton is of a brown color when it should be black (see Pic.
 13-A).
 We are dealing with a cast trilobite glued onto a chunk of rock.
 The connection was not very stable so that the cast has already started to disintegrate from the matrix. (see Pic.
 13-B).
 The quality of the cast is also very low because many morphological details got lost in the process, e. g. on the glabella (see.
 Pic.
 13-E).
 The length of the lower pleural spines is incorrect, way too short and clearly visible to the eye when compared to an authentic specimen.
 The artisan also failed to produce the mild shine of a real calcified exoskeleton.
 The fake trilobite has a rough surface while the real stuff is very smooth and shiny.
 The sediment is of an equally bad quality.